 The Reformation Spreads

-God was not only moving in Germany through Martin Luther but at the same time, He was working Switzerland through a man named Ulrich Zwingli.
+God was not only moving in Germany through Martin Luther but at the same time, He was working in Switzerland through a man named Ulrich Zwingli.
 In France, God was using a young man named John Calvin and because of the moveable type printing press, their ideas could spread like wildfire throughout Europe.
 It would not be long and true reform would spread through Hungary, Scotland, Switzerland, France, Germany, and Great Britain in an unprecedented way.

 Every Person Should Own A Bible